Coach not crutch: Evidence that AI can improve writing skill despite reducing effort: Methods

-In Study 4, the sample consisted of relatively fewer men (38\%) than women (61\%), and ranged in age from 19 to 92 (M = 41.5, SD = 13.8).
+In Study 3, the sample consisted of relatively fewer men (38\%) than women (61\%), and ranged in age from 19 to 92 (M = 41.5, SD = 13.8).
 Over half of the sample (74\%) was White, with the rest comprising Black (16\%), Latino (8\%), and Asian (7\%) participants.
 Most participants (74\%) had college degrees.
 Most participants (94\%) were at least somewhat motivated to improve their writing, and had varying levels of experience with AI writing assistants: 17\% had never used AI assistants, 40\% had tried them but hardly ever used them, and 43\% used them at least weekly.
+Participants forecasting Study 3 were evenly split between men (52\%) and women (48\%), and their ages ranged from 18 to 75 (M = 42.4, SD = 14.4).
+They were predominantly white (67\%).
+A small proportion were students (19\%), and most were employed (56\%).

-Study 5 had similar proportions of men (46\%) and women (53\%), and participants ranged in age from 18 to 95 (M = 37.9, SD = 12.6).
+Study 4 had similar proportions of men (46\%) and women (53\%), and participants ranged in age from 18 to 95 (M = 37.9, SD = 12.6).
 Over half of the sample (64\%) was White, with the remainder comprising Black (24\%), Latino (8\%), and Asian (6\%) participants.
 Most participants (74\%) had college degrees.
 Most participants (91\%) were at least somewhat motivated to improve their writing, and had varying levels of experience with AI writing assistants (40\% had tried them, but hardly ever used them, 42\% used them at least a few times per week, and 18\% had never used AI assistants before).